enkidevs/curriculum/Java/Fundamentals/loose-and-tight-coupling.md

   }
 }
 ```
-**N.B.** in this example, we've used public variables instead of private ones with getters to reduce the code snippet length.
-The principle, however, remains the same.
+**N.B.** in this example, we've used public variables instead of private ones with getters to reduce the code snippet length by not defining setters and getters.
+The principle, however, stays the same.

 ---
 ## Practice